A House for Mr Biswas: Plot

-Mohun Biswas (based on V. S. Naipaul's father, Seepersad Naipaul) is born in rural Trinidad and Tobago to Hindu Indian parents and his father is a Brahmin.
+Mohun Biswas (based on V. S. Naipaul's father, Seepersad Naipaul) is born in rural Trinidad and Tobago to Hindu Indian parents.
+His father is a Brahmin.
 His birth was considered inauspicious as he is born "in the wrong way" and with an extra finger.
 A pundit prophesies that the newborn child "will be a lecher and a spendthrift.
 Possibly a liar as well", and that he will "eat up his mother and father".
 The pundit advises that the boy be kept "away from trees and water.
 Particularly water".
 A few years later, Mohun leads a neighbour's calf, which he is tending, to a stream.
 The boy, who has never seen water "in its natural form", becomes distracted and allows the calf to wander off.
 Mohun then hides in fear of punishment.
 His father, believing his son to be in the water, drowns in an attempt to save him, thus in part fulfilling the pundit's prophecy.
 The family breaks up as a result of this.
 Mohun's sister is transferred to live with Tara and Ajodha, a well-off aunt and uncle.
 Mohun moves in with other family members along with his mother and two elder brothers.

 The boy is withdrawn prematurely from school and apprenticed to a pundit, but is cast out on bad terms.
 Ajodha then puts him in the care of his alcoholic and abusive brother Bhandat, an arrangement which also ends badly.
 Finally, the young Mr Biswas decides to make his own fortune.
 He encounters a friend from his school days who helps him get into the business of sign-writing.
 While on the job, Mr Biswas attempts to romance a client's daughter but his advances are misinterpreted as a wedding proposal.
 He is drawn into a marriage which he does not have the nerve to stop and becomes a member of the Tulsi household.